EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 Acastus set down his cup with deliberate force.
 "And who exactly do you think you are, boy, to speak to my wife like this?"
 His voice carried the edge of a man accustomed to absolute obedience.
 "Some upstart from the Academy thinks he can stride into my court and—"

-"Your Majesty."
 The philosopher's voice remained respectful.
 "I mean no disrespect.
 But time grows short, and pleasant courtesies won't save Mytros from what's coming."

 "What's coming?"
-Vallus leaned forward.
+Vallus leaned forward. {{Second time vallus speaks, something is wrong}}

 That's when I noticed his shadow was wrong.
 It moved independently, sketching shapes in the air that hurt to look at directly.